-Note 17 Actuarial Present Value of Promised Retirement Benefits
+Note 17 Actuarial Present Value of Promised Retirement Benefits calculating the required numbers, the actuary dopted methods and assumptions that are consistent with IAS19.

 The table below shows the total net liability of the Fund as at 31 March 2022.
 The figures have been prepared by Hymans Robertson, the Fund's actuary, only for the purposes of providing the information required by IAS26.
-In particular, they are not relevant for calculations undertaken for funding purposes or for other statutory purposes under UK pension's legislation.
+In particular, they are not relevant for calculations undertaken for funding purposes or for other statutory purposes under UK pension's Legislation.